mpv-player/mpv/DOCS/man/options.rst

             and ``--audio-format`` to explicitly select what the shared output format will be.
     :weak:  Normally, the audio device is kept open (using the format it was first initialized with).
-If the audio format the decoder output changes, the audio device is closed and reopened.
+If the audio format the decoder outputs changes, the audio device is closed and reopened.
 This means that you will normally get gapless audio with files that were encoded using the same settings, but might not be gapless in other cases.